 Having accurate and complete property information will help you if you decide to sell your property in the future.

-If you have had a red or yellow placard on your property at any time, the Council is required by law to supply this information on your LIM.
+If you have had a Civil Defence placard on your property at any time, the Council is required by law to supply this information on your LIM.
 Notifying the Council of reports, repairs, or rebuilding ensures that your property records, and any LIMs, reflect the current state of your buildings.

 Where the Council receives a third party report or letter about work done or not done on a building, this report is placed on the property file and can be viewed as part of the public record.
 The Council accepts no liability for the contents of these reports, nor is it liable for any representations made within any report.
 These reports are not included in the LIM because the Council cannot verify the information in the report.